Thought Leadership

 The Future Is Here

-Central Bank Digital Currencies (CBDCs) stand at the forefront, positioned to revolutionize global monetary systems, with China leading the charge through extensive trials of its digital yuan.
+• Central Bank Digital Currencies (CBDCs) stand at the forefront, positioned to revolutionize global monetary systems in many countries.
 As international organizations dive into the potential implications, CBDCs offer the promise of enhanced financial inclusion and reduced transaction costs on a global scale.

-The decentralized finance (DeFi) space matures further in 2024, refining lending protocols, advancing decentralized exchanges, and expanding decentralized insurance platforms.
+• The decentralized finance (DeFi) space will mature further in 2025, refining lending protocols, advancing decentralized exchanges, and expanding decentralized insurance platforms.
 These developments signify a maturing landscape that seeks to integrate DeFi into the broader financial ecosystem.

-Super apps continue their ascent, becoming indispensable to users' lives by aggregating diverse services within unified platforms.
-Their exponential growth, supported by convenience and expanding service portfolios, is set to accelerate, and it is projected to reach an estimated $887.3 billion by 2033.
+• Super apps will continue their ascent, becoming indispensable to users' lives by aggregating diverse services within unified platforms.

 1. What If Central Banks Issued Digital Currency?
 Harvard Business Review